The Links Academy – School offer

 - Students with SEN are inclusively educated within a very small or in some cases one to one.

-- Teaching and resources are differentiated within the classroom to ensure students are able to achieve objectives.
+- Teaching and resources are differentiated within the classroom to ensure students are able to achieve objectives and access the curriculum.

 - The learning environment within the classroom and tailored teaching styles support the student’s journey towards independence.